What to expect from the upcoming Budget

 It’s probably fair to say that the UK bond market hasn’t really recovered its confidence since the Truss budget.
 The chart below shows the difference in yields between UK and German government debt over time.
 That could make UK gilts look relatively attractively valued.

-But, there’s little doubt that the UK needs more investment.
+There’s little doubt, though, that the UK needs more investment.
 According to the World Bank, UK investment spending as a percentage of GDP is around 18% compared to an Organisation for Economic Co-operation and Development (OECD) average of around 24%.
-Borrowing in the name of faster future growth, rather than current spending, could be well-received by lenders.
+Borrowing in the name of faster future growth, rather than current spending, could be well received by lenders.

 For UK households, however, the picture might be a bit better.
 The chart below tracks the so-called “Misery index”, which combines the unemployment rate and the rate of inflation.
 On this metric, things have improved significantly over the past year or so – mostly thanks to lower inflation.